Tsiflikoudia

-Tsiflikoudia is a municipality in the province of Limassol in Cyprus.
+Tsiflikoudia (Greek: Τσιφλικούδια, Turkish: Chiftlikler) is a municipality in the province of Limassol in Cyprus.

 Location

 Tsiflikoudia is part of the Limassol district.
 It is situated south of Limassol (and the settlement of Zakaki), close to Kato Polemidia and Ypsonas (northwest), Trachoni (west) and Asomatos (southwest).
 It includes Aplostra beach, ("stretcher") named because of the way the shore stretches along the sea coast.
 (Exonym: Lady's Mile beach, coming from a British officer who was using the beach for his daily rides on his horse named Lady).
 Akrotiri British Forces Military Base is also in the area.